matthewgardner/documents/wearables.md

 * Bad, because it's additional cost

 StatSport costs £220 but has no subscription costs.
-Catapult PlayerTek supports this but prices arent listed (expected to be £250 is based on US costs) - this also has an additional subscription cost.
+Catapult PlayerTek supports this but prices aren't listed (expected to be £250 is based on US costs) - this also has an additional subscription cost (also not known).

 ### Foot Wearable